 - Students who fail to meet the minimum standards of Satisfactory Academic Progress will be notified in writing by the Financial Aid Office and their financial aid will be suspended.

 - Students who fail to meet the academic progress standard may submit an appeal with the Financial Aid Office prior to the start of the next academic semester.
 The appeal form is available electronically at http://www.surveygizmo.com/s3/1696429/SAP-Appeal

 - Appeals should specify mitigating circumstances, such as illness or death in the family that prevented the student from achieving satisfactory academic progress.

 - The Financial Aid Office may request additional documentation to support the appeal.

 - The student will be notified in writing of the outcome of the appeal.

 - If the appeal is granted the student will be placed in a status of financial aid probation for one semester.
-The student may also be required to complete an academic plan with the student academic support center (undergraduates) or student services (graduate and professional studies students) if it is determined it is not possible for the student to meet the qualitative and quantitative standards to make Satisfactory Academic Progress after just one semester’s coursework.
+The student may also be required to complete an Academic Action Plan with the student academic support center (undergraduates) or student services (graduate and professional studies students) if it is determined it is not possible for the student to meet the qualitative and quantitative standards to make Satisfactory Academic Progress after just one semester’s coursework.

 - If the appeal is denied the student will remain ineligible until both standards are met